anderkve/FYS3150/_sources/book/using_git/using_git.md

 ## Managing branches

-A single git repository can maintain multiple branches of development.
+A single Git repository can maintain multiple branches of development.
 To create a new branch named `experimental`, use

 ```sh